 Your privacy is important to us.
-Sight Support West of England and Wiltshire Sight promise to respect any personal data you share with us, or that we get from other organisations, and keep it safe.
+Sight Support, Insight Gloucestershire and and Wiltshire Sight promise to respect any personal data you share with us, or that we get from other organisations, and keep it safe.
 We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect with it.

 The information below sets out how we collect, use and protect any information we may hold about you.